-7. Expert Committee on Quality Assurance and Enforcement: (;3,00 lakh)
+6. Expert Committee on Quality Assurance and Enforcement (0.25 lakh)

-It is proposed to constitute an Expert Group on Quality Assurance & Enforcement with Director of Agriculture as convenor.
-This expert committee shall be responsible for periodically reviewing the effectiveness of the quality assurance and enforcement activities and to recommend rentra nêma profit salitan embore di aus new strategies.
-Meetings & Workshops shall be conducted to this effect.
-Apart from this, the committee constituted vide G.O.
-(Rt) No. 1031/02/AD dated: 02.09.2002 for evaluation of organic products shall be re-constituted and the Terms of Reference (ToR) will be modified to establish a regular system for granting approval of standardised organic inputs (fertilizers and pesticides) in the State.
+It is proposed to constitute an Expert Group on Quality Assurance & Enforcement with Director of Agriculture as Convenor.
+This expert committee shall be responsible for periodically reviewing the effectiveness of the quality assurance and enforcement activities and to recommend new strategies.
+Meetings / Workshop shall be conducted to this effect.
+Apart from this the committee constituted vide G.O (Rt) No.1031/02/2002 for evaluation of organic products shall be re-constituted and the Terms of Reference (ToR) will be modified to establish a regular system for granting approval of standardized organic inputs (fertilizers and pesticides) in the State.
 An amount of Rs.
-3.00 Lakh is earmarked for related expenses including Honorarium, Travel expenses and related expenses.
+0.25 Lakh is earmarked for related expenses including Honorarium, Travel expenses and related expenses.

-8. Developing Web Portal for On-Line Management of Certification, Registration and Licensing of Seeds, Fertilizers and Pesticides.
+7. Developing 'Web Portal for On-Line Management of Certification, Registration and Licensing of seeds, Fertilizers and Pesticides.
 (Rs.
-10.00 Lakh)
+25 Lakhs)

-A web portal facilitating an On-line Management System shall enable fast tracking all the processes of Quality Enforcement of seeds, fertilizers and pesticides by the State Enforcement Wing.
-The web portal shall facilitate a Database / Registry of Certification, Registration and Licensing of seeds, fertilizers and pesticides updated on a regular basis.
+A web portal facilitating as On-line Management System shall enable fast tracking all the processes of Quality Enforcement of seeds, fertilizers an pesticides by the State Enforcement Wing.
+The web portal shall facilitate a DataLase / Registry of Certification, Registration and Licensing of seeds, fertilizers and pesticides updated on a regular basis.
 This will also help in monitoring the production, movement, distribution and the stock & sale position of these inputs.
-Further, developing an On Line Reporting System is important for timely and accurate reporting of stock position / availability of seeds, fertilizers, besticides etc from all the districts.
-IT Cell at the Directorate shall formulate a programme for establishing a tailor made web portal serving the targeted functions by themselves or by suitably engaging consultants / external agencies.
+Further, developing an On Line Reporting System is important for timely and accurate reporting of stock position / availability of seeds, fertilizers, pesticides etc from all the districts.
+IT Cell at the Directorate shall formulate a programme for establishing a tailor made web serving the targeted functions by themselves or by suitably engaging consultants / external agencies.
 An amount of Rs.
-10.00 Lakh is proposed under this.
+25 Lakh is proposed under this.

-9. Computer Infrastructure and other accessories and Manpower Support for the State Enforcement Cell (3.00 Lakh)
+8. Computer Infrastructure and other accessories and Manpower Support for the State Enforcement Cell (Rs.
+0.29345)

-It is proposed to provide support to the Enforcement Cell at the Directorate for providing computer infrastructure of required configuration to facilitate the On-line Management System and FQCS web portal Accessories may include other facilities such as multi-functional printer, scanner etc.
+It is proposed to provide support to the Enforcement Cell at the Directorate for providing computer infrastructure of required configuration facilitate the On-line Management System and FQCS web portal Accessories may include other facilities such as multi-functional printer, scanner etc.